Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 - have to *finish with __<span class="u-c-contrast">/</span>>__*

 {% caption I'm a self-closed HTML element! %}
-{% asset_img auto-closing-tag.svg 300 140 a HTML element with a self-closed tag %}
+{% asset_img auto-closing-tag.svg 300 140 "a HTML element with a self-closed tag 'a HTML element with a self-closed tag'" %}
 {% endcaption %}

 ### The anatomy of attributes

 {% caption Yummy apples can come in all sort of kind %}
-{% asset_img basket-of-colored-apples.svg 270 180 a basket with 3 apples of different kind %}
+{% asset_img basket-of-colored-apples.svg 270 180 "a basket with 3 apples of different kind 'a basket with 3 apples of different kind'" %}
 {% endcaption %}

 If we go on a deeper view, HTML elements can also have some properties that describe it.